Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch aggregated the latest postcode level ATO data released for financial year 2022.
-Whittlesea had a median income among taxpayers of $50,296 and an average level of $61,778.
-These figures are below the national averages of $54,892 and $73,761 in Greater Melbourne respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated median income is approximately $56,412 as of September 2025, with average income estimated at $69,290 during the same period.
-The 2021 Census shows household, family and personal incomes in Whittlesea cluster around the 50th percentile nationally.
-Income distribution data indicates that the $1,500 - 2,999 bracket dominates with 35.7% of residents (7,543 people), similar to the surrounding region where this cohort represents 32.8%.
-High housing costs consume 15.7% of income, leaving disposable income at the 58th percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Whittlesea SA2 had a median income among taxpayers of $50,296.
+The average income stood at $61,778.
+This is below the national average and compares to levels of $54,892 and $73,761 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $56,412 (median) and $69,290 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Whittlesea cluster around the 50th percentile nationally.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 35.7% of residents (7,543 people).
+High housing costs consume 15.7% of income, though strong earnings still place disposable income at the 57th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income